Time Required for Obtaining FFMC License in India

 This form contains the summary and records of foreign currency notes/coins on daily basis.

-This form contains the daily basis record of cheques received by travelers.
+This form contains the daily basis record of cheques received by travellers.

 This contains the record related to the purchase of foreign currencies from the public.